-Long Term Unemployment Rate in the United States averaged 1.01 percent from 1948 until 2021, reaching an all time high of 4.40 percent in April of 2010 and a record low of 0.08 percent in May of 1953.
+Long Term Unemployment Rate in the United States averaged 1.01 percent from 1948 until 2022, reaching an all time high of 4.40 percent in April of 2010 and a record low of 0.08 percent in May of 1953.
 This page provides the latest reported value for - United States Long Term Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Long Term Unemployment Rate - values, historical data and charts - was last updated on October of 2021.
+United States Long Term Unemployment Rate - values, historical data and charts - was last updated on June of 2022.